 With Multi-device enabled, you can download and install the Authy app on multiple devices, and sync your 2FA tokens between them.
 To setup another Authy app installation on your account, just download the app on your desired phone or computer, and then then login with your existing account information.
 See Installing Authy Apps for download links.

-Perform a device recovery
+Perform an account recovery

-If Multi-device is not enabled, and you don't have access to another trusted device on this Authy account, you then you would need to recover your account.
+If Multi-device is not enabled, and you don't have access to another trusted device on this Authy account, then you would need to recover your account.